jfuentestgn/pdfinfo/README.md

 Simple class to retrieve basic information from PDF file

-This class extends uses spatie/pdftotext and extends it to read metadata from a PDF file.
+This class uses spatie/pdf-to-text and extends it to read metadata from a PDF file.
 It acts as a wrapper for pdfinfo command.

 ## Requirements